🤝

 Giving back through service, mentorship, and community engagement.
 From local initiatives to global causes, these are the organizations and moments that have shaped my commitment to making a difference.

-Honorary Service Brotherhood
+Honorary Service Society

 Friars' Society — West Chester University of Pennsylvania